espressif/esp-idf/docs/en/api-reference/system/async_memcpy.rst

 {IDF_TARGET_NAME} has a DMA engine which can help to offload internal memory copy operations from the CPU in an asynchronous way.

-The async memcpy API wraps all DMA configurations and operations, the signature of :cpp:func:`esp_async_memcpy` is almost the same to the standard libc ``memcpy`` function.
+The async memcpy API wraps all DMA configurations and operations, the signature of :cpp:func:`esp_async_memcpy` is almost the same as the standard libc ``memcpy`` function.

 The DMA allows multiple memory copy requests to be queued up before the first one is completed, which allows overlap of computation and memory copy.
-By the way, it is still possible to know the exact time when a memory copy request is completed by registering an event callback.
+Moreover, it is still possible to know the exact time when a memory copy request is completed by registering an event callback.

 .. only:: SOC_AHB_GDMA_SUPPORT_PSRAM